 Bangladesh is a cyclone prone country.
 The country experiences, at times, catastrophic cyclones that cause loss of life and property.
-However, cyclones usually decay rapidly; after coming into contact with land and the losses are largely confined to coastal regions.
-As the project area is in the coastal belt, the likely impacts of cyclones are relatively high.
+However, cyclones usually decay rapidly after coming into contact with land and such losses are largely confined to coastal regions.
+The project area is in the coastal belt, the likely impact of cyclones is relatively high.

-The south-eastern region (SER) of the country though is more prone to cyclonic devastations compared to the south-central (SCR) and south-western (SWR) regions; the site is vulnerable to occasional catastrophic cyclones.
+Bangladesh is prone to occasional devastations due to cyclonic storms.
+The south-eastern region (SER) of the country though is more prone to cyclonic devastations compared to the south-central (SCR) and south-western (SWR) regions the site is vulnerable to occasional catastrophic cyclones.
 Ten hazardous cyclones hit the Bangladesh coast between 1960 and 2000 that caused heavy toll on human life and damage to properties.
 The cyclones are occasionally accompanied by tidal surge up to 10m high at the coast.
 The project site is relatively protected from the devastations of cyclone/tsunami induced tidal surge by a coastal embankment of BWDB along River Naf.
-On the other hand, the bay side is obstructed by hills, which will reduce the severity of cyclones; as evident from Cyclone Sidr and Aila in 2007 and 2009 respectively.
+On the other hand, the bay side is obstructed by hills, which will reduce the severity of cyclones.

+This is evident from Cyclone Sidr and Aila in 2007 and 2009 respectively.
 Besides, Chittagong region was hit by a massive cyclone in 1991.
-Although the project site was not affected by cyclones Sidr and Aila, it was affected by the 1991 cyclone - the riverside lands of the project site were reportedly inundated by half to one meter.
+Although the project site was not affected by Sidr and Aila, it was affected by the 1991 cyclone - the riverside lands of the project site were inundated by half to one meter.
 However, it is to be noted that no inundation level data or highest flood level data was available for the project area, as BWDB does not have any measurement station for River Naf.

 Currently, the project site is expected to be protected by the BWDB embankment against any surge due to cyclone/tidal surge/tsunami.
 The Project will not be impacted by the floods or cyclones as the plant has been designed to withstand wind speed of 200 Km/hour (Reference: TSEL).
-TSEL solar panels are mounted on metalic support structures in such a way that minimum height of the panels will be over 1.8m from the present ground level, and the panels are not expected to be innandated even if surge water comes inside the project site, through any leakage or weak point of the BWDB embankment.
-Additionally, the control room cum administrative building is a two storied building and the inverter station is one storied, for which the plinth level has been designed to be 1m above the level of nearby Cox's Bazar Teknaf Highway.
+TSEL will establish the solar panels established on metalic support structures in such a way that minimum height of the panels will beover 1.8m from the present ground level, and the panels are not expected to be drowned even if surge water comes inside the project site through any leakage or weak point of the BWDB embankment.
+Additionally, there will be a two storied control room cum administrative building and a one storied inverter station, for which the plinth level has been designed to be 1m above the level of adjoining Cox's Bazar-Teknaf Highway.